node-apn/node-apn/README.md

 * Added ```Connection.flush```.
 * Added options `bucketLength` and `notificationWaitingTime`.
 * Added `Connection#notificationWaitingTimer` to flush notifications automatically and periodically when the bucket is not full.
-* Removed `notification` argument from `Connection#raiseError` event.
+* Replaced the second argument of `Connection#raiseError` event from `notification` to `deviceToken`.
 Since the Connection doesn't store plain notification objects no more.
 * Added tests, work on [busterjs][busterjs].

 1.2.5: